houseofaragon/art-meditation/README.md

 # An app for meditating with a piece of artwork

-This application asks users to slow down and sit with a single piece of artwork for a duration fo 10 minutes.
+This application asks users to slow down and sit with a single piece of artwork for a duration of 10 minutes.
 It shows the user a random piece of artwork and persists the duration spent.

 ## Install
 ```bash
   npm i
 ```